 As we mentioned, there are several areas in Bali to check out and they are all affordable.
 You really can’t go wrong in any area as they all offer easy access to beautiful beaches and places to work.
-There are English-speaking locals and travelers everywhere.
+There are English-speaking locals and travellers everywhere.

 The three main areas are Canggu, Seminyak, and Ubud.
 They are all 30 minutes to an hour from the other and the most ideal way to go would be to visit each area for a couple of days to see which suits you best.

 There are plenty of short-term and long-term rentals in any place you choose.
 The easiest way to find accommodation is to walk around and see what there is (and don’t forget to test WiFi speeds).
 You can also book on Airbnb or agoda.com.

 The things to get up to in Bali are endless with it being just as popular with tourists and travellers as digital nomads and remote workers.
 Here are a few things to get started with.

 - Enjoy the night scene!
 Of all the places mentioned, Bali has the most happening nightlife.
 You are sure to find something going on any night of the week whether you are looking for casual drinks, a beach party, or dancing at a club.

 - Learn to surf.
 Bali is truly an ideal spot to hit the waves.
 The friendliest locals line the beaches to rent out surfboards and provide lessons.
 This is also an excellent way to meet people if you are solo!

 - Watch sunsets every night!
 Many people will agree that the best thing to do in Bali is to find a beach bar, get cozy in a bean bag with a cocktail, and watch the most incredible sunsets.

 Coworking Spaces in Southeast Asia